giacomolamberti90/CS229_project/README.md

 wget http://www.cs.toronto.edu/~vendrov/order/coco.zip

-The code can be run by gong to the code directory and typing:
+The code can be run by going to the code directory and typing: python main.py

-python main.py

 However, the code won't run without data.